-)-- Amid the global pandemic, a financial services industry survey conducted jointly by the UK-based Financial Services Club and US-based Ravco Marketing, sponsored by Salesforce, has found that the industry sees a silver lining resulting from COVID-19.
-Most think the crisis has had a positive influence on their customer and employee relationships, on the market fit for their current products, and the productivity levels of work from home employees.
-Not all is positive, though, with the majority saying that their ability to reach this year’s business goals have been negatively affected.
+A financial services industry survey conducted jointly by the Financial Services Club and Ravco Marketing, sponsored by Salesforce, has found that the industry sees a silver lining resulting from COVID-19.
+Most think the crisis has had a positive influence on their customer and employee relationships and the productivity levels of work from home employees.
+However, the majority say that their ability to reach this year’s business goals have been negatively affected.

 Also surprising was how the American respondents report being much less prepared to implement government programs than those in the rest of the world.
 According to the survey, 40% of Americans said that they were unprepared to handle COVID-19 related government programs that flowed through their organizations, which was almost double the global average and four times the European responses.